-Kolwa project being the second of the three phased pilot initiative was commenced in December, 2015.
+Kolwa project the second of the three-phased pilot initiative was commenced in December, 2015.

 The project is estimated to offsets about 365.2 metric tons of CO2 annually in the community thereby preserving the natural environment while enhancing the living standards of the inhabitants.

-This project has led to the transfer of knowledge by training of locals to oversee the daily operation of the site post- implementation.
+This project has led to the transfer of knowledge by training locals to oversee the daily operation of the site post-implementation.
 This has led to the sustainability of the project.

 The project currently serves 200 Households (i.e. 1,600people (@ 8 persons per house).

-The initiative has a very sound financial model based on a pay-as-you-go platform and is very reliable yet extremely affordable to the low income rural dwellers.
+The initiative has a very sound financial model based on a pay-as-you-go platform and is very reliable yet extremely affordable to low-income rural dwellers.

 The project was completed within six (6) Weeks post funds disbursement.